Ex parte Milligan: Decision

-Chief Justice Chase noted that, in the South, "courts might be open and undisturbed in the execution of their functions, and yet wholly incompetent to avert threatened danger, or to punish, with adequate promptitude and certainty, the guilty conspirators".
-In other words, state courts in the former Confederacy would not protect the former slaves from violence.
+On April 3, 1866, Justice David Davis delivered the majority opinion, holding that, under the Constitution, military commission trials could not try civilians "where the courts are open and their process unobstructed" and where there was no war, as was the case in Indiana in 1864.
+The majority opinion also found that Congress could not authorize use of a military commission in such circumstances.
+Chief Justice Salmon P. Chase wrote a concurring opinion, disagreeing with the latter finding.
+Chase was concerned that, in the South, "courts might be open and undisturbed in the execution of their functions, and yet wholly incompetent to avert threatened danger, or to punish, with adequate promptitude and certainty, the guilty conspirators."
+In other words, state courts in the former Confederacy might not protect the former slaves from violence.